SharePoint/sp-dev-docs/docs/embedded/tutorials/doc-processing-acs.md

 ```

 Now, restart the demo app and setup the tunneling using ngrok and delta change subscription on the container again.
-If you add/update any file (supported formats: 'JPEG', 'JPG', 'PNG', 'BMP', 'TIFF', 'PDF') in this container, you should see a new JSON file created and contains the fields extracted from file.
+If you add/update any file (supported formats: 'JPEG', 'JPG', 'PNG', 'BMP', 'TIFF', 'PDF') in this container, you should see a new JSON file created and containing the fields extracted from the file.